What Are Keyloggers and How Do You Remove Them?

 Types of keyloggers

-There are multiple types of keyloggers, which can be installed through various methods such as the kernel, browser, a USB flash drive, and more.
-Some are rare and unique, such as acoustic keyloggers, which can eavesdrop on the distinct sounds of keystrokes done on a keyboard in order to help attackers decipher what’s being typed.
+There are multiple types of keyloggers, which can be installed through various methods, such as the kernel, browser, USB flash drive, and more.
+Some are rare and unique, such as acoustic keyloggers, which can eavesdrop on the distinct sounds of keystrokes on a keyboard to help attackers decipher what’s being typed.

-Keyloggers primarily fall into two categories: software keyloggers or hardware keyloggers.
+Keyloggers primarily fall into two categories: software keyloggers and hardware keyloggers.
 They can be installed via keylogging software applications or physical hardware.

 The following is a non-exhaustive list of the various types of keyloggers.